joenoon/Phonegap-SQLitePlugin/README.md

 writeJavascript on a timer, however there was only a barely noticeable performance gain.
 So I took it out, not worth it.
-However there is a massive performance gain by batching on the client-side to minimize PhoneGap.exec calls using the transaction support.
+However there is a massive performance gain by batching on the client-side to minimize cordova.exec calls using the transaction support.